 Many people enjoy the convenience that Uber and Lyft offer.
 However, if you get into an accident while using a rideshare, the claims process can become complicated very quickly.
 In addition to the normal complexities of the claims process with two parties, there is now a third party involved.
 Uber and Lyft are certainly the most popular rideshare companies, but rideshare accidents may occur with any rideshare company.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a rideshare accident.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in a rideshare accident.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

-“I am pleased to express my appreciation to Ariana Byrd and her team with Thompson Law Firm for representing me in my recent car accident.
+“I am pleased to express my appreciation to Ariana Byrd and her team with … [Phoenix Accident and Injury] Law Firm for representing me in my recent car accident.
 They quickly responded to all my questions and took care of all legal matters with insurance companies and doctors.
 They were very professional during our communication as they consistently kept me updated.
 I never doubted that their decisions were in my best interest.
-I highly recommend Thompson Law firm.” – Sylvia Wilson (Read this Review on Google)
+I highly recommend … [Phoenix Accident and Injury] Law firm.” – Sylvia Wilson (Read this Review on Google)

-“When I was involved in a car accident a friend referred me to Thompson Law Firm.
+“When I was involved in a car accident a friend referred me to … [Phoenix Accident and Injury] Law Firm.
 I had no idea of where to even start so I called and they handled everything and got me the help I needed to get well again.
 If you leave a message or email they respond in a prompt fashion.
-I am glad I called Thompson Law Firm, they got me the settlement I deserved and if I need help again I will go with Thompson Law Firm.
+I am glad I called… [Phoenix Accident and Injury] Law Firm, they got me the settlement I deserved and if I need help again I will go with… [Phoenix Accident and Injury] Law Firm.
 Big Thanks to the team, I am beyond happy.” – Canaima M. (Read this Review on Google)

 A rideshare accident occurs when the driver of an Uber, Lyft, or other rideshare company gets into an accident while you are a passenger in the car.